xsdc/AppleStoreGlucode/DesignPatterns/AppleStoreFacade/README.md

 - Once an order is processed, we need to send a notification to the customer.

-- We have two notfication APIs that we have implemented: `MailNotificationAPI` and `MessageNotificationAPI`.
+- We have two notification APIs that we have implemented: `MailNotificationAPI` and `MessageNotificationAPI`.

 - We also have a `Settings` class that handles all the settings for the app, including the notification type selected by the user.